Kirbologist/Raman-Scattering-Code-Conversion/README.md

 - Currently, auxPrepareIntegrals doesn't read from any pre-calculated values when preparing integrals.
 - sphCalculatePQ doesn't check the value of stParams.output, since by the specification, such a member shouldn't exist.
 Such a member does exist in stOptions however, so future implementations are likely to also take stOptions as an argument type.
 - The slvGetOptionsFromStruct function cannot be called on its own and is instead implemented into the stOptions constructors.
+- The pstMakeStructForField function currently puts stIncPar into returning struct stRes by using std::move(); this means that the stIncPar will be made empty after pstMakeStructForField is used.
+This is done, since in the final program, the input stIncPar doesn't need to be kept

 ## Dependencies